STARSET-Mirror/starset-wiki/en/roadmap.md

 ## FanGroups

-History of STARSET Mirror's activities will be migrated into STARSET Wiki.
-You can also create entries about yourself / your organizations as STARSET fans.
+Previous activities of SST Mirror and other fan organizations/individuals will be archived on the STARSET Wiki.

 # Localization
 ## Primarily Supported Language